taikoxyz/docs/src/content/docs/guides/receive-tokens.md

 ---
 title: Receive tokens
+description: This guide will help you receive testnet tokens on Holesky and Taiko.
 ---

-This guide will help you receive testnet tokens.
-You can see all the deployed tokens in the [network address reference](/network-reference/addresses).
+This guide will help you receive testnet tokens on Holesky and Taiko.

 ## Prerequisites